Covariance-Aware Private Mean Estimation Without Private Covariance Estimation: Introduction

 \mypar{Our Work: Sample-Efficient Private Mean Estimation.} We circumvent this apparent difficulty of covariance estimation by designing an algorithm that adapts the noise it adds to the distribution's covariance without actually providing an explicit covariance estimate, nearly matching the optimal sample complexity \eqref{eq:intro_edit_1} for the known-covariance setting. \begin{thm}[Informal] For $\alpha \leq 1$, there is an $(\eps,\delta)$-differentially private estimator $\cA(\cdot)$ such that if $x = (x_1,\dots,x_n)$ are sampled from $\cN(\mu,\Sigma)$ for unknown $\mu$ and $\Sigma$ of full rank,

 The above guarantee holds with high probability over the sample $x$ and the randomness of $\cA$.
-Here $\gtrsim$ hides a universal multiplicative constant and a logarithmic factor of $\frac{1}{\alpha}$. \end{thm} \ifnotTPDP For the formal statement, see Theorem~\ref{thm:tukey_main}. \fi Our estimator is based on privately sampling a point of large \emph{Tukey depth}.
+Here $\gtrsim$ hides a universal multiplicative constant and an additive $\frac{\log 1/\alpha\eps }{\alpha \eps}$ term. \end{thm} \ifnotTPDP For the formal statement, see Theorem~\ref{thm:tukey_main}. \fi Our estimator is based on privately sampling a point of large \emph{Tukey depth}, also known as \emph{halfspace depth}.
 Tukey depth generalizes the notion of quantiles to multiple dimensions; it is known to be a good robust estimator of the Gaussian mean.
+This fact also allows our estimator to be robust against adversarial corruptions.
 The natural way to sample such a point privately is to use the \emph{exponential mechanism} (as in the concurrent work of \cite{LiuKKO21}), but sampling from a distribution over the entire domain $\R^d$ will not have finite sample complexity.
 Our innovation is to sample from a \emph{data-dependent} domain consisting only of points of large Tukey depth, which necessitates careful preprocessing and privacy analysis.

 We emphasize that the sample complexity of this estimator is optimal up to polylogarithmic factors.
 However, the estimator is not computationally efficient.
 An interesting open problem is to design an estimator matching the guarantee of Theorem~\ref{thm:main-intro-g} with running time polynomial in the dimension.